 There may be assignments that are corrected but not graded.
 Therefore, grades are not necessarily recorded on every assignment.
-Rather, a minimum of six grades will be taken and averaged after students have had adequate experience with a given concept.
+Rather, a minimum of six grades will be taken and averaged after students have had adequate experience with the content being taught.